MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-listpart-page.md

             {
                 part("Pending Shipments"; "Pending Shipments")
                 {
-                    // Filter on the sales orders that relate to the customer on the card page.
+                    // Filter on the sales orders that relate to the customer in the card page.
                     SubPageLink = "Sell-to Customer No." = FIELD("No.");
                 }
             }